-• Install a suitable drain pan (available in stores) under the water heater (Figure 6) to catch condensation or leaks in the piping connections or tank.
+• Install a suitable drain pan (available at your local plumbing supplier) under the water heater (Figure 6) to catch condensation or leaks in the piping connections or tank.
 Most codes require, and we recommend, installing the water heater in a drain pan that is piped to an adequate drain.
 The drain pan must be at least two inches wider than the diameter of the water heater.
 Install the drain pan so the water level would be limited to a maximum depth of 1-3/4".